5 more Sailing Tips

-This tactic generally doesn’t work on the first beat in a big fleet as the fleet is still relatively bunched up, although, if you can pull it off you can gain a large number of places.
+This tactic generally doesn’t work on the first beat in a big fleet.
+The fleet is still relatively bunched up, but if you can pull it off you can gain many places.
 This is where planning and keeping your eye out of the boat and up the course is really important.

-As a word of caution, watch out for any gamblers piling into the mark on port and be prepared to sail around the resulting carnage.
+As a word of caution, watch out for any gamblers piling into the mark on port.
+Be prepared to sail around the resulting carnage.

 Tip 2: Pick the Correct Gate – 5 more Sailing Tips